Skip advert

 Advertisement - Article continues below

-Available in Air, Horizon, GT-Line and GT-Line S guises, the first two trims only come in rear-wheel drive form.
+There are three trim levels to choose from with the EV6: Air, GT-Line or GT-Line S. The entry-level Air model is only available in rear-wheel-drive form, while the other two have the choice of either powertrain.
 All cars get twin screens for the infotainment, plus Apple CarPlay and Android Auto, as well as heated front seats and a heated steering wheel trimmed in a vegan leather alternative.

 Advertisement - Article continues below